Trip created by Stevie Christie

 We transfer west into Highland Perthshire, where we make our way to a 13th-century castle for a hike on its vast estate.
 We enjoy a level route through a beautiful forest in a steep-sided glen.
 We finish back at the castle, with time for a tour of its interior and perhaps the gardens too.
 A short transfer north takes us into Strathspey and our base for the next 3 nights, a small B&B in a sleepy Cairngorm village.
 (B, L, D)

 Glen Feshie is widely considered one of the most beautiful Cairngorm glens, and as the estate is undergoing an extensive rewilding program it is only getting more lovely.
-This has brought new vigour to the ancient pine forests, so we will walk through a beautiful mix of young trees and magnificent old pines.
-We will do an out-and-back hike along the floor of the glen, admiring the views of the hills and forest with excellent wildlife spotting potential.
+Today, we’ll hike in the lower reaches of the glen, where we will pass through a beautiful mix of young trees and magnificent old pines.
+Hiking up the banks of the dynamic River Feshie, we’ll reach a group of lochans hidden amongst the towering trees.
+Taking a hill path, we’ll reach a stunning viewpoint over the lochans and the mountains beyond.
+Descending back to the glen, there’ll be a chance to stop in at a local boathouse cafe for some refreshments and a moment to savour the views over the water.
 (B, L, D)

 The Abernethy Forest is thought by many to be the most beautiful in Scotland, with beautiful lochs surrounded by ancient Scots Pine trees and framed by views of the high mountains.
-We’ll enjoy a circular walk, perhaps taking in a section of the Speyside Way long distance trail, and finishing at a wildlife reserve where we’ll hope to see red squirrels and many bird species including, in the early part of the summer, the osprey.
+We’ll enjoy a circular walk, perhaps taking in a section of the Speyside Way long distance trail, and in the summer months we’ll finish at a wildlife reserve where we’ll hope to see red squirrels and many bird species including, in the early part of the summer, the osprey.
 (B, L, D)

 To download a PDF copy of our Trip Itinerary, containing full details about this holiday, please complete the form below: